bitwarden/contributing-docs/docs/architecture/adr/0020-console-logging-and-opentelemetry.md

 - Sentry
 - Syslog

-The remaining sinks -- all core functionality of Serilog -- will continue to be supported:
+The remaining sinks -- core functionality of Serilog -- will continue to be supported:

 - Console (implicit and driven via configuration)
 - File (largely as a fallback for deprecated or legacy logging approaches)

+While the Serilog [console sink][serilogconsole] is currently an implicit dependency with what's provided for ASP.NET Core, it will be explicitly referenced.

 Solutions exist for users to shift processing of logs for the removed sinks to console or file and retain their integration.
 Admin Portal users can similarly continue to use CosmosDb for log